I am excited to share this next set of performers!

 I have two personal faves.
 First is Gidget Dela Llana who was a part of the first set of semi-finalists (I was able to kind of follow some of them then).
 I was happy with her song choices on the daily rounds and she gave them justice wonderfully.
 Even when others seemed to be belting out higher notes, she was able to prove herself as a worthy competitor.

-My second fave is Eumee Capile (I honestly could not find yet a relevant page to link to) whom I admit to have not watched until her Wish performance (hey, I was at work, alright?).
+My second fave is Eumee Capile (I honestly could not find yet a relevant page to link to) whom I admit having not watched until her Wish performance (hey, I was at work, alright?).
 So much power!!!…

 That’s it, folks!
 There are so many to share, but I concentrated specifically only on several.
 And if this set now screams of Girl Power, it’s unintentional.
 I chose only from what/who went viral and what I personally liked.
 Honestly, so far, only a few male Wish artists have sent me fangirl-ing.
 They do deserve to be given the chance, so I think I’ll do that in the future.

-Before I really go, I leave you with this Wish Awards medley number from Zia, Sassa and KZ.
-It’s an off-cam shot, but still good, and thank you so much to the one who posted this…ENJOY!!!
+Before I really go, I leave you with this Wish Awards medley number from Zia, Sassa, and KZ…ENJOY!!!

 Did you enjoy these?
 You did?!!!
 Good.
 Which did you enjoy most, though?
 Who did you like best?
 Let us know at the bottom, please!
 I loooove feedback (as long as it’s wholesome)!!!